Red Hen Publications

 • • • •

-And as he grew older, and people kept cumulatively handing him offices of authority, he showed no hesitation in laying down the law as to how people were to conduct themselves ..
+And as he grew older, and people kept cumulatively handing him offices of authority, he showed no hesitation in falling right back into the habit of laying down the law as to how people were to conduct themselves.

 The biggest mystery in the series now seems to be why he ever bothered to put himself out on little Remus Lupin’s account in ’71.
 Even though his security measures were grossly inadequate to the dangers inherent in the situation.
 Post-DHs the “experiment” certainly doesn’t seem at all in character.
 (One now wonders whether the Lupins were friends of Flamel’s, or at least known to him.
 I am in agreement with Swythyv that Flamel was probably one of the few people that could have convinced Albus to do anything he didn’t initially want to.)